jbistis/SailWatchPro-Public/README.md

 ## Introduction

-Welcome to SailWatchPro – more than just data, it's decision intelligence for competitive sailing.
-Seamlessly integrating with Expedition Marine, SailWatchPro goes beyond basic reporting by synthesizing real-time inputs like wind patterns, boat speed, and course data into clear tactical insights.
-Whether you're racing around buoys or navigating an offshore regatta, SailWatchPro helps you make smarter decisions and optimize performance when it matters most.
+Welcome to SailWatchPro – more than just data, it's a powerful tool designed to give sailing teams real-time, actionable insights that drive smarter decisions and boost race performance.
+By seamlessly integrating with Expedition Marine, SailWatchPro takes your data beyond basic reporting.
+It analyzes key inputs like wind patterns, boat speed, and course data, delivering clear tactical insights that help you stay ahead of the competition.
+Whether you're racing around buoys or navigating an offshore regatta, SailWatchPro ensures you make the right moves when it matters most.

 ---